IKE Configuration Overview¶

 ip-address can be used to assign IP addresses to the GRE interface.

-ike:internal-ip-subnet can be used to specify IP addresses that should be communicated via the
+ike:internal-ip-subnet can be used to specify IP addresses that should be communicated to the IKE peer via the

 See also